AlessandroGulli/Artificial-Intelligence-MSc-Degree/MADDPG/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135623-e770e354-7d12-11e8-998d-29fc74429ca2.gif "Trained Agent"

-# Deep Reinforcement Learning : Collaboration and Competition using MADDPG
+# Distributed Artifical Intelligence: Collaboration using MADDPG
 A repository on "Distributed Artificial Intelligence" project a.a 2020/2021.
 Throughout the course multi-agents hold a huge of part of theory, fascinating by this concept a I used MADDPG to address the issue of Collaboration exploiting the paper "Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments"

 ## Project's goal